Dr. Amy Neyer PT, DPT (she/her)

 Hi, I’m Amy, and I am so excited to meet you!

-I serve people with neurologic diagnoses, rare diseases, and chronic conditions.
-I am passionate about helping people regain function and take control of their lives!
+I work with people with neurologic diagnoses, rare diseases, and chronic conditions.
+I am passionate about helping people regain function and take control of their lives.

 When I’m not at [re+active], I can be found spending time with my family!
-I live in Torrance with my husband and my son.
-My son loves elevators, so you can often find us at local hotels enjoying elevator rides as a family!
-I also love physical activity, and spend most of my free time running, kickboxing, and hiking.
+I live in Torrance with my husband, son, and bernedoodle puppy.
+You can often find us walking our dog at the beach and frequenting the local playgrounds in the South Bay.
+I love physical activity, and spend most of my free time running, swimming in the beautiful Pacific Ocean, and hiking.

 If you’re dying to know more, here are 3 things you don’t know about me...

-I am a writer, with several articles on rare diseases and special needs parenting published in online magazines.
+I am a writer and a speaker, with several articles and stories on rare diseases and parenting published online.
 I am now branching out into children’s books, too!